dmschulman/dmschulman.github.io/about/resume.md

 ### Ithaca College
 August 2004 - May 2008

-B.A, Journalism, Politics minor
+B.A., Journalism, Politics minor

-B.A, Art History
+B.A., Art History

 ### The Haverford School